-Twitter allows to acquire one user for $2.53, which is the highest cost.
+Twitter allows acquiring one user for $2.53, which is the highest cost.
 Instagram Ads (owned by Facebook) are a bit cheaper – $2.23 per each customer.

 We hope that the benchmarks above will help app marketers understand their performance better.
 Want more industry insights?
-We’ve got fresh Apple Search Ads benchmarks for 13 storefronts as well.
-Get them in a free PDF together with the average stats by categories.
-All at one place!
+We’ve got fresh Apple Search Ads benchmarks 2020.
+Get them in a free PDF together with the average stats by categories and storefronts.
+All in one place!